List of 40 Famous Forests in India to visit

 Wayanad Wildlife Sanctuary is the second largest sanctuary in God’s Own Country, Kerala.
 It’s part of the Nilgiri Biosphere Reserve and comprises the four ranges: Sulthan Bathery, Muthanga, Kurichiat, and Tholpetty.

-The park was established in 1973 and brought under Project Elephant’s programme in 1991.
+The park was established in 1973 and brought under the Project Elephant programme in 1991.
 The forest has mainly deciduous trees and thus can be classified as moist deciduous.

 The district of Wayanad has rich historical significance.
 The majority of the state’s Adivasi population resides here.
 This place shows signs of the earliest human settlement from the ancient era.